 The Fast Read Quad I/O instruction is also supported in QPI mode, as shown in Figure 26c.
 When QPI mode is enabled, the number of dummy clocks is configured by the "Set Read Parameters (C0h)" instruction to accommodate a wide range of applications with different needs for either maximum Fast Read frequency or minimum data access latency.
-Depending on the Read Parameter Bits P[5:4] setting, the number of dummy clocks can be configured as either 2, 4, 6 or 8.
+Depending on the Read Parameter Bits P[6:4] setting, the number of dummy clocks can be configured as either 2, 4, 6, 8, 10, 12, 14, or 16.
 The default number of dummy clocks upon power up or after a Reset instruction is 2.
+In QPI mode, the "Continuous Read Mode" bits M7-0 are also considered as dummy clocks.
+In the default setting (2 dummy clocks), the data output will follow the Continuous Read Mode bits immediately.

 "Wrap Around" feature is not available in QPI mode for Fast Read Quad I/O instruction.
-To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0Ch) instruction must be used.
-Please refer to 8.6.24 for details.
+To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap (0Ch)" instruction must be used.
+Please refer to Section 8.5.25 for details.

 Figure 26c.
-Fast Read Quad I/O (Initial instruction or previous M5-4≠10, QPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode
+Fast Read Quad I/O (Initial instruction or previous M5-4 \pm 10, QPI Mode)